RicoJia/ricojia.github.io/_posts/2022/2022-02-03-deep-learning-Classic-CNN-Models.markdown

 </p>
 </div>

-1x1 Conv is used to shrink (or summarize) the outputs from each conv sub-layer.
+The first step is **dimensionality reduction** using 1x1 Conv to shrink (or summarize) the outputs from each conv sub-layer.
+This is to reduce the computations followed by `3x3` and `5x5` conv layers.
+Since `3x3` and `5x5` conv layers operate on a reduced number of layers after `1x1` conv layers, this is to emulate a "sparse" architecture where direct dense connections from input channels to outputs of the conv layers could be close to 0.

+#### Overal Architecture

 Szegedy et al. proposed `GoogLeNet`, an Inception Network.
 The first few layers are regular convolutional layers, followed by inception modules.